QuentinCG/QAzureStorageRestApi/README.md

 This Qt class is able to <b>download/upload/list files (any kind of blob)</b> from/to a container in Azure storage using an account name and an account key.

-This class should be compatible with <a href="https://download.qt.io/archive/qt/">any Qt 6 version</a> (only required libraries: QtNetwork and QtCore)
+This class <a href="https://download.qt.io/archive/qt/">is compatible with any Qt 5 version and should be compatible with Qt6 version</a> (only required libraries: QtNetwork and QtCore)

 <b>Important note: This project only support account credentials and therefore does not support SAS credentials.</b>